ECCO Group - Tax Strategy - 2023

 Risk management and governance arrangements

 ECCO’s objective is to be compliant with all relevant tax legislation.
-The overall approach is to support the commercial needs of the business in the most tax-efficient manner, but at the same time be compliant with all relevant laws and take into account relevant stakeholders’ interests.
+The overall approach is to support the commercial needs of the business in the most tax-efficient manner, but at the same time be compliant with all relevant laws and take into account all stakeholders’ interests.
 The strategy is to pay the correct amount of tax, at the right time.

 ECCO is aware that all business decisions are affected by tax and tax risks.
 Consequently, ECCO seeks to make tax compliance part of the decision-making process, and hereby try to avoid any tax disputes or risks in the future.
-E.g. where possible, ECCO will enter into advance pricing agreements (APAs) to mitigate tax risks.
+E.g. where relevant, ECCO will enter into advance pricing agreements (APAs) to mitigate tax risks.

 Attitude towards risk

 ECCO is not involved in aggressive tax planning, but rather takes a conservative approach.
 The Group will choose the most tax-efficient approach, but always in compliance with the relevant legislations.
-The tax strategy takes into account all stakeholders’ interests.
+The tax strategy takes into account relevant stakeholders’ interests.

 Working with Tax Authorities